Internal Valve Stenosis Rhinoplasty Treatment & Management

 Septum

 If a caudal deviation is causing the obstruction, a septoplasty corrects the problem.
-Septoplasty is a difficult surgery because caudal deviations are commonly complex deformities of the septal framework and obtaining a completely straight septum proves to be a frustrating task.
+Septoplasty can be a difficult surgery because caudal deviations are commonly complex deformities of the septal framework and obtaining a completely straight septum proves to be a frustrating task.
 In some cases, obtaining straight cartilage from the posterior septum and transplanting it is preferable.
 This is particularly true in those patients with horizontal fractures of the caudal septum (eg, Chevallet fracture).
 The use of battens is sometimes necessary to keep the repaired septum straight.

 Nasal roof